slick/slick/README.md

 ## Contributing

-Slick is maintained by the Scala community.
-Pull requests are very welcome, and we ask that all contributors abide by the [Lightbend Community Code of Conduct](https://www.lightbend.com/conduct).
+Slick is community-maintained: pull requests are very welcome, and we ask that all contributors abide by the [Lightbend Community Code of Conduct](https://www.lightbend.com/conduct).

-Lightbend staff (such as @SethTisue) may be able to assist directly with administrative issues.
+Lightbend staff (such as @SethTisue) may be able to assist with administrative issues.